Christian-von-Uffel/Is-this-book-good-extension/Notes.md

 ## What browserAction does

 It hard to know what browserAction does ATM.
 It's obvious that when paired with "".onclick" that it can be used to detect clicks that can perform other actions like opening up a website in a new tab

+## How to make Chrome extensions run on specific webpages and websites

+Use content scripts that match to a specific website or url

+The import thing though is that you need to use asterisks outside of the URL strings in the matching criteria to allow your extension to run on webpages that aren't exactly the single URL you've specified.

+For instance, if you want to run a plugin that shows some specific information on google search results, you'll need that information to keep showing no matter how the user's URL will change depending on what they're searching for.